• Skip to primary navigation

 Cutting the jelly boba

 • Place the jelly onto a cutting board.
-Cut the jelly into strips, making sure the width of the strips can pass through your bubble tea straws.
+Cut it into strips, making sure the width of the strips can pass through your bubble tea straws.
 At the same time, try not to cut the jelly cubes too small as you want them to be noticeable in your bubble tea.

 • Next, cut the strips into small cubes, again, making sure the width is consistent.